LinkedInLearning/performance-spring-3158745/CHALLENGE-JVM.md

 **Part 1**

-Force an OutOfMemory runtime error to be thrown when you run the demo-client application using property setting ```demo.mode=visual-vm```
+Force an OutOfMemory runtime error to be thrown when you run the demo-client application using property setting ```demo.mode=challenge-jvm```

 HINT: Set the ```demo.mode``` property in ```resources/application.properties```